sosedoff/rack-inspector/README.md

 Rack middleware to remotely inspect request and response data for Ruby applications.

+It uses [Redis](http://redis.io) as a backend and streams request/response payloads as they happen.

 ## Installation

 Add this line to your application's Gemfile: